dechamps/ASIO401/FAQ.md

      devices (full duplex mode), even if both devices are backed by the same hardware.
 Problems are less likely to occur when using only the input, or only the output (half duplex mode).
- - **[FlexASIO logging][logging] is enabled**.
+ - **[ASIO401 logging][logging] is enabled**.
-   - FlexASIO writes to the log using blocking file I/O from critical real-time code paths.
+   - ASIO401 writes to the log using blocking file I/O from critical real-time code paths.
 This can easily lead to missed deadlines, especially with small buffer sizes.
    - Do not forget to disable logging when you don't need it.
-   - To disable logging, simply delete or move the `FlexASIO.log` file.
+   - To disable logging, simply delete or move the `ASIO401.log` file.
- - A **FlexASIO (or PortAudio) bug** (or lack of optimization).
+ - A **ASIO401 (or PortAudio) bug** (or lack of optimization).
 If you believe that is the case, please [file a report][report].

 ## How to improve the latency?

-The default FlexASIO settings are optimized for reliability and ease of use, not latency.
+The default ASIO401 settings are optimized for reliability and ease of use, not latency.
 Worse, the default backend (DirectSound) is known to underestimate its own latency, which makes the number misleading.
-To improve the latency, you will need to make some adjustments to the FlexASIO [configuration][].
+To improve the latency, you will need to make some adjustments to the ASIO401 [configuration][].

 The best latency (and latency reporting) is provided by the **WASAPI** (especially in **exclusive mode**) and **WDM-KS** [backends][].
 This is because